Big White's Wildflowers: The Field Guide

 About alpine meadows

-Alpine meadows, considered one of Canada’s most beautiful natural phenomena, occur when alpine wildflowers make their spectacular appearance for a brief period of time during the spring and summer months, despite the harsh growing conditions of the alpine environment.
+Alpine meadows, considered one of Canada’s most beautiful natural phenomena, occur when alpine wildflowers make their spectacular appearance briefly during the spring and summer months, despite the harsh growing conditions of the alpine environment.
 Putting down roots in a growing environment that includes adversities like low temperatures, dryness, and ultraviolet radiation (not to mention being buried under 3 metres of snow all winter long!) – you could say that alpine wildflowers are some of the toughest blossoms in B.C.

-Alpine meadows are so special because they aren’t made of the types of flowers you can find in your local florists' shop.
-No, the colourful wildflowers of Canada’s alpine meadows live a short, miraculous lifespan just a few months each summer.
-Plus, they are only found at the highest elevations of British Columbia, meaning that a pair of hiking boots is usually involved to admire their beauty!
+Alpine meadows are so special because they aren’t made of the types of flowers you can find in your local florist's shop.
+No, the colourful wildflowers of Canada’s alpine meadows live a short, miraculous lifespan of just a few months each summer.
+Plus, they are only found at the highest elevations of B.C., meaning that a pair of hiking boots is usually involved in admiring their beauty!
 But trust us, the prismatic panorama of colours is worth every step.
-In fact, if you were to visit the same alpine meadow at different times throughout the summer you would see a totally different display of colours month to month, as alpine blossoms all bloom at different times, creating a continually changing wave of colour across the high-altitude hills.
+In fact, if you visited the same alpine meadow at different times throughout the summer, you would see a different display of colours month to month, as alpine blossoms all bloom at different times, creating a continually changing wave of colour across the high-altitude hills.

 Ready to start exploring?

-Here at Big White, we have an extensive network of alpine hiking trails that allow you admire some of B.C.’s most beautiful native blossoms.
-The time is now to lace up your boots, grab your camera, and hit the trails to walk with the wildflowers.
-Listed below are a few alpine wildflower varieties that can be found in Big White’s sprawling mountain meadows at the top of Bullet Chair.
+Here at Big White, we have an extensive network of alpine hiking trails that allow you to admire some of B.C.’s most beautiful native blossoms.
+Now, lace up your boots, grab your camera, and hit the trails to walk with the wildflowers.
+Below are a few alpine wildflower varieties found in Big White’s sprawling mountain meadows at the top of Bullet Chair.
 Take a sightseeing chairlift ride to the top of the Bullet Chair for easy access to the hiking trails - open Thursday to Sunday and holiday Mondays throughout the summer.
 Print this guide and take it on a trip into the alpine to count how many you can see!

-Fireweed is a perennial with pinky purple flowers that grows from 0.5 to 3 metres in height.
+Fireweed is a perennial with tall spikes of rose-purple flowers that grow from 0.5 to 3 metres in height.
 Since its seeds need extreme heat to crack open, Fireweed commonly grows in places where there has been a forest fire or fire disturbance.
 Fun fact: Fireweed is the floral emblem of Canada’s Yukon territory and is part of the evening-primrose family.

 The Arctic lupin has grey-green leaves covered with soft, silver hairs and a blossom that consists of 5 to 28 narrow, pointed leaflets and it can grow anywhere from 0.5 to 1.5 metres high!
 It's native to northwestern North America, from Oregon north to Alaska and Nunavut, and known as one of the most common wildflowers in B.C.
 Fun Fact: The lupin is a member of the pea family.